 EXAMINATION OF THE DEBTOR

 If the plaintiff is unaware of the defendant's assets, he/she may request a "Supplementary Proceeding" hearing be scheduled.
 A court order will then be served on the defendant ordering him or her to appear before the Judge and disclose his or her assets to you.
-There is no issuance fee charged by the Court for this order; however, the process server will charge a service fee that can be added on to the judgment.
+There is a issuance fee charged by the Court for this order and the process server will charge a service fee that can be added on to the judgment.